© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chichester Castle is a scheduled monument protected by Historic England under reference 1005864.
 View the official record →

-Chichester Castle is a Norman motte-and-bailey castle situated within the walls of the Roman city of Chichester in West Sussex.
+Chichester Castle is a Norman motte-and-bailey castle built in the late eleventh century, likely in the 1080s, and occupies the north-west corner of the Roman town walls of Chichester.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005864.

 Chichester Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005864.